awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

       kubectl apply -f group1-pod-netconfig.yaml
       ```

 1. For each node in your cluster, annotate the node with the custom network configuration to use\.
 Worker nodes can only be annotated with a single `ENIConfig` value at a time\.
 The subnet in the `ENIConfig` must belong to the same Availability Zone in which the worker node resides\.

+For example, when you run `kubectl get nodes` and get `ip-xx-x-xxx-xx.ec2.internal` as node name, you can run the following command to annotate the node with the custom network configuration.

    ```
-   kubectl annotate node <nodename>.<region>.compute.internal k8s.amazonaws.com/eniConfig=group1-pod-netconfig
+   kubectl annotate node ip-xx-x-xxx-xx.ec2.internal k8s.amazonaws.com/eniConfig=group1-pod-netconfig
    ```